yyan-neuro/MotGapFill/README.md

 # MotGapFill
 A simple GUI for filling in the missing data (gaps) in motion capture.

-*In development.
 Currently supports pattern fill and spline fill.
 Pattern fill requires selecting a donor marker to fill in the missing target marker.